HananMehmood5/deel-auto-complete/README.md

 `AutoComplete` is designed and developed supporting all the possible cases:

-- There is no query, So there is no data -> Handled ✅
+- Empty input ~ no data -> Handled ✅
-- There is query, buy there is loading state -> Handled ✅
+- Some query on input ~ loading -> Handled ✅
-- Fetch request has returned data -> Handled ✅
+- Some query on input ~ matching records -> Handled ✅
-- Fetch request has returned no data -> Handled ✅
+- Some query on input ~ no matching records -> Handled ✅
-- Fetch request has returned error -> Handled ✅
+- Some query on input ~ error somewhere -> Handled ✅

 Besides it, it is done efficiently by

-- Using the debounce approach saving network requests
+- Using the debounce approach saving network requests ✨
-- Using extensible and scale-able code patterns
+- Using extensible and scale-able code patterns ✨

-Further, it is provided good UX by:
+Further, it is providing good UX by:

-- Enabling Keyboard navigation
+- Enabling Keyboard navigation ✨
-- Highlighting the query term in the list and handling all the cases
+- Mobile first approach in design ✨

-- Mobile first approach in design
+---

 ## Available Scripts